brufdev/many-notes/README.md

 Vaults are simply storage containers for your files, and Many Notes lets you choose to keep all your files in one vault or organize them into separate vaults.

+> [!IMPORTANT]
-It is recommended to run Many Notes behind a reverse proxy serving the application with HTTPS.
-This not only secures your connections but also gives you access to additional features like PWA support or copying to clipboard from code blocks.
+> It is recommended to run Many Notes behind a reverse proxy serving the application with HTTPS.
+This not only secures your traffic but also gives you access to additional features like PWA support or copying to clipboard from code blocks.

 ## Preview